 In order for you to understand better, where I come from, here are a few noteworthy things about me:

-My interest in computing
+My Interest in Computing

 My interest in computing is based on my early interest in mathematics and physics.
 During my teenage years, I developed a more specific interest in all things space and universe.
-During all that time I did a lot of pencil-and-paper calculations, but very little work on an actual computer (gaming doesn’t count, I guess, ahem).
+During all that time I did a lot of pencil-and-paper calculations, but very little numerical work on an actual computer (gaming doesn’t count, I guess, ahem).

 At present, I view computing as a universal tool for problem solving.
 And we, humanity that is, need such a tool for many concrete problems.
 Before you think something like “whoa, this escalated quickly”, let me give you a concrete reason as well: these problems happen at a scale beyond our everyday comprehension.

 This is a problem similar to quantum mechanics.
 The phenomena that arise in quantum systems are so different from our everyday experience and intuition that we have a hard time accepting them, even if we comprehend what is going on on a formal level.
 Same for large complex systems of many parts/individuals/things.

 The most recent and unfortunate example for situations that are hard for us to grasp, is a pandemic.
 There, the internal workings are basic principles, and we are all trying to understand what is going on with several aspects of it.

 Still, the whole world is so large and complex that appropriately constructed simulations are needed to make reliable predictions about future developments.
 At the same time, we should learn to accept the role of variables and unknowns, and how to deal with them properly.

 While solving problems was an interest of mine, so was understanding stuff.
 Paired with my soft spot for everything space and universe, I decided to study astronomy and physics, since these were two different subjects at the University of Graz that time.
 Part of the content was overlapping, though.